HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-single-connector.md

 As a security method to help protect the values listed above, users can store them as secrets in an Azure Key Vault.
 Secrets will be decrypted in the configuration scripts.

-1. In the Azure portal, search for **Key Vault** and click **+ Add** to create a new key vault.
+1. In the Azure portal, search for **Key vaults**.
+Navigate to the  and click **+ Create** for a new key vault.
-   1. Select the same region as the deployment.
+   1. Select the same region as your intended deployment region (i.e. the region where your VMs are to be provisioned)
    2. Click next to go to the Access policy page.
-   3. Click **+ Add Access Policy**.
+   3. Click **+ Add Access Policy** (small link under "Permission Model").
       1. Under **Configure from template** select **Secret Management**.
       2. Under **Select principal** click on **None selected**.
-      3. Find the application from [section 3](#3-service-principal-authentication) and click **Select**.
+      3. Find the application registration you created or used from [section 3](#3-service-principal-authentication) and click **Select**.
 The ID underneath should match the Client ID/Application ID saved from earlier.
       4. Click **Review + create** and then **Create**.
-2. Click on the key vault that was created and click on **Secrets** inside the rightmost blade.
+2. Click on the key vault that was created and click on **Secrets** under "Settings" inside the leftmost blade.
 3. To create **AD safe mode admin password**, **AD admin password**, **CAS Manager admin password**, and **PCoIP registration key** as secrets follow these steps for each value:
    1. Click **+ Generate/Import**.
+Leave the upload option as "Manual"
-   2. Enter the name of the secret.
+   2. Enter a name for the secret
-   3. Input the secret value.
+   3. Input your desired secret value
-   4. Click **Create**.
+   4. Click **Create**
    5. Click on the secret that was created, click on the version and copy the **Secret Identifier**.
    - **Tip**: To reduce the chance of errors, verify the secret is correct by clicking on **Show Secret Value**.
-4. Fill in the following variables.
-Below is a completed example with tips underneath that can aid in finding the values.
+4. Fill in the following variables, a completed example is shown below.
+Follow the tips underneath to help complete details regarding the Key vault.
+Note that the last 3 variables have been uncommented by removing the `#` at the beginning of their respective lines so that they will be used in deployment.

 ```
 # (Encryption is optional) Following 3 values and cac_token from cac_configuration can be encrypted.